 If you are ever going to go to Geocaching Mega Event, then Going Caching Mega Event is the one you want to go to.
 People from all around the world travel to the little town of Rome, GA for a full week of Geocaching goodness.

 Creative Geocaching Activities and Challenges

 Beyond the opening events and the opportunity to meet other cachers, you may see some awesome geocaches to be hidden in the area specifically for the event!
 In fact, at the Going Caching 2013 event at FDR State Park in Pine Mountain, GA they hid over 130 caches throughout the park.
 These added caches give you a chance to hunt around every corner.

-You may also see certain “challenges” at some of these mega events.
-We recently competed in an Amazing Race-style event, where we had to run around and complete several challenges that would lead us to final mysterious location.
+You may also see certain “challenges” at some of these mega-events.
+We recently competed in an Amazing Race-style event, where we had to run around and complete several challenges that would lead us to a final mysterious location.
 Challenges are tons of fun and we always look for them when going to a Mega Event.

-Geocaching events are also a great way to trade trackables, and many mega events will have entire trackable tents dedicated to people who want to trade trackables from around the world!
-This is where trackables can get on the right path to their destination (if they have one).
+Geocaching events are also a great way to trade trackable, and many mega-events will have entire trackable tents dedicated to people who want to trade Geocaching trackables from around the world!
+This is where trackable can get on the right path to their destination (if they have one).
 Knowing that the geocachers attending these events are more on the serious caching side, you know that the trackables you drop off will be taken care of and will continue moving towards their goal.
-What is a Geocaching Trackable?

 Some of these trackable tents will have destinations broken out to where in the world the trackable wants to go.
 For example, when we went to GeoWoodstock we knew that we were heading to Asia soon, so we traded our current trackables for those that wanted to go to Asia so that during our trip, we were able to help a couple of trackables make it closer to their goal.
 Mega Events are a great way to help other cachers complete the goals of their trackables.